SteelBlue/whatcha-working-on/README.md

 This is a great way to load pages more quickly using AJAX.

-The body is completely removed each time, and styles/scripts are merged.
+The body is completely removed each time, and styles/scripts in the head are merged.
 This can cause an issues with the page being loaded with extra assets.
 Need to research ways to escape this issue.